-The Resilience of Tree Roots After Cutting
+The Surprisingly Longevity of Tree Roots After cutting them down

 How long will tree roots last after cutting them down?